 Have you been unhappy with your smile?
 Perhaps you’ve noticed it appears yellowish in photos.
 Or maybe you have an important event coming up and you’d like your smile to look brighter and more youthful.
 If so, you’re not alone: A recent study by the American Academy of Cosmetic Dentistry revealed that when asked “What would you like to improve most about your smile?” the most common answer was “whiter and brighter teeth.”

-Many dental patients would like to enjoy a whiter, brighter smile, but may hold back out of uncertainty.
+Many of our Miami and Kendall, FL dental patients would like to enjoy a whiter, brighter smile, but may hold back out of uncertainty.
 There are many teeth whitening options out there – but the question arises: Is teeth whitening safe?
 And if so, which option is best for your smile?

 Is teeth whitening safe?